browserengineering/book/book/visual-effects.md

 part of the white background as well.

 Let's implement `opacity`.
-The way to do this is to create a new surface with `SaveLayer`, draw the content with opacity into it, and then blend that surface into the previous one.
-This will be our first occasion to use `SaveLayer`, so let's define it:
+The way to do this is to create a new surface with `saveLayer`, draw the content with opacity into it, and then blend that surface into the previous one.
+This will be our first occasion to use `saveLayer`, so let's define a display list command for it:

 ``` {.python}
 class SaveLayer: